Skip to main content

 Description

-Managers in tourism and hospitality organisations need to have a wide range of skills and knowledge to successfully navigate in competitive and dynamic international markets.
-They must be adept at managing relationships with internal and external stakeholders including business owners, brand or chain managers, staff, customers, suppliers and government agencies.
-In this subject, you will learn about the key challenges, innovations and issues shaping tourism and hospitality now and in the future and develop skills and knowledge that could lead to a successful international management career in these industries.
+Tourism is by its nature a people’s industry focused on management and understanding of human emotions and wellbeing making it the global “business of happiness".
+Yet managing the business of happiness is a challenging task.
+Managers in tourism and hospitality need to have a wide range of skills and knowledge to successfully navigate in competitive and dynamic international markets.
+In this subject, you will learn about the key challenges, innovations and issues shaping the global tourism and hospitality sector and develop skills and knowledge that could lead to successful international management careers in this international industry.

 Subject details